Don't get mad, get even

 The person who popularised its use was John Kennedy.
-In an interview with the American journalist Ben Bradlee in 1975 Kennedy used the expression.
-This interview was later published as Conversations with Kennedy:
+Kennedy used the expression in an interview with the American journalist Ben Bradlee.
+This interview was published in 1975 as part of Conversations with Kennedy:

 Some of the reasons have their roots in that wonderful law of the Boston Irish political jungle: 'Don’t get mad; get even.'